Hob-77/2D-Engine/README.md

 # 2D Platformer Engine
 A custom 2D platformer engine built from scratch in C++ featuring a full level editor, ECS architecture, and physics system.
+Currently I opted for STL Vector and Hashtable as I want to work on features in this project and not as much DSA.

 ## Features